Our Mission

 History

-In 2010, 12 Latina/o law students, from nine schools law schools in the New York – New Jersey metropolitan area, met each other at a national conference.
-Throughout the conference, these students shared an issue that existed in each of their schools: the lack of presence of Latina/o law students.
-With such lack of presence in their respective schools, they recognized their “voice” were inaudible.
-However, they also recognized, because of the high concentration of law schools in the New York – New Jersey metropolitan area, they have an opportunity to connect with each other for support and, equally important, work together to build a loud and unifying “voice.”
-Based on these reasons, and more, the group met with each other after the conference to form an organization that will later be called MetroLALSA.
+In 2010, 12 Latina/o law students from nine law schools in the New York–New Jersey metropolitan area met each other at a national conference.
+Throughout the conference, these students highlighted an issue that existed in each of their schools: the underrepresentation of Latina/o law students.
+With such a lack of presence in their respective schools, they recognized their “voice” was inaudible.
+However, they also recognized that, due to the high concentration of law schools in the New York–New Jersey metropolitan area, they have an opportunity to connect with each other for support and, equally important, work together to build a loud and unifying “voice.”
+Based on these reasons, and others, the group met after the conference to form an organization that would later be called MetroLALSA.